dj-pearson/Roblox-Tycoon/UI_Module_Design.md

 #### 1.3 Rebirth Menu
 *   **Style:** `UIStyle.applyStyle()`

 * **Layout:**
 * **Rebirth Count:** Display the player's current rebirth count.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display the information using a simple numerical text.
 * **Rebirth Cost:** Show the cost for the next rebirth.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display the information using a numerical text with a dollar icon.
 * **Rebirth Multiplier:** Display the current revenue multiplier.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display the information using a numerical text with a multiplier icon.
 * **Rebirth Progress:** Show the progress towards the next rebirth.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display the information using a progress bar with numerical completion.
 * **Unlocked Features:** Show the unlocked features.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display each feature with the name, description, and icon.
 * **Active Perks:** Show the active perks.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display each perk with the name, description, and icon.
 * **Achievements:** Show the achieved achievements and the requirements of the unachieved ones.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display each achievement with the name, description, icon, and if it is achieved or not.
 If it is not achieved, show the requirements.
 * **Total Rebirths:** Show the total number of rebirths the player has performed.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display the information using a numerical text.
 * **Fastest Rebirth Time:** Show the fastest time the player has performed a rebirth.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display the information using a numerical text.
 * **Current Rebirth Time:** Show the time the player has been in the current rebirth.
 Connects to `RebirthSystem.getRebirthInfo()`.
 Display the information using a numerical text.
 * **Rebirth Button:** A button to perform the rebirth.
 Connects to `RebirthSystem.performRebirth()`.
 If the player can not perform the rebirth, the button will be disabled and the reason will be shown in a tooltip.
 * **Features toggle:** A toggle to change between showing the features by the level they are unlocked and the order they were unlocked.
 * **Design Direction:** Clean, well-organized design that clearly separates the different categories of information.
 * **User Journey:** Accessed from the Main Menu.
 Provides the player all information about the Rebirth System.

-    *   **Rebirth Menu UI Enhancements**:
-        *   All `GothamSemibold` font references were updated to `GothamMedium`.
-        *   Shadowing variable issues with `descLabel` were resolved.
-        *   The Main Frame was updated to use `UIStyle.createFrame`.
-        *   The Rebirth Button and Toggle Button were updated to use `ButtonFactory.createButton`.
-        *   The Success and Error messages were updated to use `DialogFactory.showMessage`.

 ### 2. Buttons
 #### 2.5 Rebirth Button
 * **Functionality:** Initiates the rebirth process.
 Checks if the player has enough cash to rebirth.
 If yes, triggers `RebirthSystem.performRebirth()`.
 If not, displays a tooltip with the reason why the player cannot rebirth.
 * **Backend Connection:** `RebirthSystem.performRebirth()`.
 * **Suggested Placement:** Rebirth Menu.
 * **Design:** Prominent, with a clear indication of the required cost.
-Should be disabled if the player cannot rebirth, displaying a tooltip with the reason why.
+Should be disabled if the player cannot rebirth, and display a tooltip with the reason why.